-- Identify the top queries by CPU/Duration/Execution count that can potentially be tuned for improved performance.
-For example, an IO intensive query might benefit from the use of in-memory optimization techniques to make better use of the available memory at a certain service tier and compute size.
+- Identify the top queries by CPU/duration/execution count that can potentially be tuned for improved performance.
+For example, an I/O-intensive query might benefit from in-memory optimization techniques to make better use of the available memory at a certain service tier and compute size.

-- Drill down into the details of a query, view its text and history of resource utilization.
+- Drill down into the details of a query to view its text and its history of resource usage.

-- Access performance tuning recommendations that show actions performed by SQL Database Advisor.
+- Access performance-tuning recommendations that show actions taken by SQL Database Advisor.

-Rather than provide a dedicated set of resources (DTUs) that may not always be needed for a SQL Database that is always available, you can place databases into an elastic pool on a SQL Database server that shares a pool of resources among those databases.
-The shared resources in an elastic pool are measured by elastic Database Transaction Units or eDTUs.
-Elastic pools provide a simple cost effective solution to manage the performance goals for multiple databases having widely varying and unpredictable usage patterns.
-An elastic pool guarantees resources cannot be consumed by one database in the pool, while ensuring each database in the pool always has a minimum amount of necessary resources available.
+The shared resources in an elastic pool are measured by elastic database transaction units (eDTUs).
+Elastic pools provide a simple, cost-effective solution to manage performance goals for multiple databases that have widely varying and unpredictable usage patterns.
+An elastic pool guarantees that all the resources can't be consumed by one database in the pool, while ensuring that each database in the pool always has a minimum amount of necessary resources available.

 A pool is given a set number of eDTUs for a set price.
-Within the elastic pool, individual databases are given the flexibility to auto-scale within the configured boundaries.
-A database under heavier load will consume more eDTUs to meet demand.
-Databases under lighter loads will consume less eDTUs.
+In the elastic pool, individual databases can autoscale within the configured boundaries.
+A database under a heavier load will consume more eDTUs to meet demand.
+Databases under lighter loads will consume fewer eDTUs.
 Databases with no load will consume no eDTUs.
-By provisioning resources for the entire pool, rather than per database, management tasks are simplified, providing a predictable budget for the pool.
+Because resources are provisioned for the entire pool, rather than per database, elastic pools simplify your management tasks and provide a predictable budget for the pool.

-Additional eDTUs can be added to an existing pool with no database downtime and with no impact on the databases in the pool.
-Similarly, if extra eDTUs are no longer needed, they can be removed from an existing pool at any point in time.
-You can add or subtract databases to the pool or limit the amount of eDTUs a database can use under heavy load to reserve eDTUs for other databases.
-If a database is predictably under-utilizing resources, you can move it out of the pool and configure it as a single database with a predictable amount of required resources.
+You can add additional eDTUs to an existing pool with no database downtime and with no impact on the databases in the pool.
+Similarly, if you no longer need extra eDTUs, remove them from an existing pool at any time.
+You can also add databases to or subtract databases from a pool at any time.
+To reserve eDTUs for other databases, limit the number of eDTUs a database can use under a heavy load.
+If a database consistently underuses resources, move it out of the pool and configure it as a single database with a predictable amount of required resources.

 Determine the number of DTUs needed by a workload

-If you are looking to migrate an existing on-premises or SQL Server virtual machine workload to Azure SQL Database, you can use the DTU calculator to approximate the number of DTUs needed.
-For an existing Azure SQL Database workload, you can use query performance insight to understand your database resource consumption (DTUs) to gain deeper insight for optimizing your workload.
-You can also use the sys.dm_db_ resource_stats DMV to view resource consumption for the last hour.
-Alternatively, the catalog view sys.resource_stats displays resource consumption for the last 14 days, but at a lower fidelity of five-minute averages.
+If you want to migrate an existing on-premises or SQL Server virtual machine workload to Azure SQL Database, use the DTU calculator to approximate the number of DTUs needed.
+For an existing Azure SQL Database workload, use query-performance insights to understand your database-resource consumption (DTUs) and gain deeper insights for optimizing your workload.
+The sys.dm_db_ resource_stats dynamic management view (DMV) lets you view resource consumption for the last hour.
+The sys.resource_stats catalog view displays resource consumption for the last 14 days, but at a lower fidelity of five-minute averages.

 Workloads that benefit from an elastic pool of resources

-Do I need to take my application offline to convert from a DTU-based database to a vCore-based service tier
+Do I need to take my application offline to convert from a DTU-based service tier to a vCore-based service tier?

-The new service tiers offer a simple online conversion method that is similar to the existing process of upgrading databases from Standard to Premium service tier and vice versa.
-This conversion can be initiated using the Azure portal, PowerShell, Azure CLI, T-SQL, or the REST API.
+No. You don't need to take the application offline.
+The new service tiers offer a simple online-conversion method that's similar to the existing process of upgrading databases from the standard to the premium service tier and the other way around.
+You can start this conversion by using the Azure portal, PowerShell, the Azure CLI, T-SQL, or the REST API.
 See Manage single databases and Manage elastic pools.

-Can I convert a database from a service tier using the vCore-based purchase to a service tier using the DTU-based purchasing model
+Can I convert a database from a service tier in the vCore-based purchasing model to a service tier in the DTU-based purchasing model?

-Yes, you can easily convert your database to any supported performance objective using Azure portal, PowerShell, Azure CLI, T-SQL, or the REST API.
-See manage single databases and manage elastic pools.
+Yes, you can easily convert your database to any supported performance objective by using the Azure portal, PowerShell, the Azure CLI, T-SQL, or the REST API.
+See Manage single databases and Manage elastic pools.